 Net Size

 Learning to throw a cast net is not that challenging, especially if you get the right net size.
-Net throwing can be tricky if you get a net that is too big for your skill level.
+Net throwing can be tricky if you get a net too big for your skill level.
 They range from three feet to 10 feet or more.

 Casting a huge net will take a toll on you physically, so you have to get a size you are comfortable throwing in the water.
 It’s easy to measure cast nets.
 You start from the horn to the lead line.
-The best question to ask yourself is, how much bait do you want to catch, and how fast do you want to do it?
+The best question to ask yourself is how much bait you want to catch, and how fast do you want to do it?

 Your answer will help you determine which radius net is best for you.
 A larger radius net will allow you to catch more bait without any worries easily.
 However, your casting techniques should be incredible or stand out.